 Our mission is a practical articulation of Peace Theology—that is, advancing the Gospel of Shalom as personified in Jesus Christ, the Prince of Peace.

-As we conduct Peace and Reconciliation (PAR) Seminar sessions among many spritual communities, we were becoming more aware that many church groups in the Philippines is facing a number of challenges brought about by the influence of the dark side of globalization.
+As we conduct Peace and Reconciliation (PAR) Seminar sessions among many spritual communities, we were becoming more aware that many church groups in the Philippines are facing a number of challenges brought about by the influence of the dark side of globalization.
 Such negative influences include:

 :: Extreme Individualism.
 This is the most emphasized modern cultural value being communicated in the big media, causing the family and community to be disintegrated.